top of page

 CONSULTING & ADVOCACY

 Real help and practical solutions for real-life special education challenges.
 IEPs, behavior strategies, advocacy, and school communication.
 I’m a seasoned educator with 20 years of public school experience, offering IEP coaching, virtual support, and honest guidance that gets results.
 I help families navigate the system with clear problem-solving and real tools.
-Based in San Francisco, serving families nationwide.
+Based in the Bay Area, serving families nationwide.

 About Us